-Find out what’s been happening and what might be coming next, with Cleveleys Coastal Community Team updates.
+Find out what’s been happening and what might be coming next, with Cleveleys Coastal Community Team (CCT) updates.
 Find out what Cleveleys Coastal Community Team is here.

 Cleveleys Coastal Community Team Updates – July 2018